 People with this disease do well most of the time, even if organs are involved.
 After the illness is over in about 7 days, they'll be immune to mumps for the rest of their life.

 Infection of other organs may occur, including testicle swelling (orchitis).

 When to Contact a Medical Professional

-Call your health care provider if you or your child has mumps and:
+Contact your provider if you or your child has mumps along with:

 MMR immunization (vaccine) protects against measles, mumps, and rubella.
-It should be given to children 12 - 15 months old.
-The vaccine is given again between ages 4 - 6, or between ages 11 - 12, if it wasn't given before.
+It should be given to children at these ages:

-Recent outbreaks of the mumps have reinforced the importance of having all children vaccinated.
+Recent outbreaks of the mumps have supported the importance of having all children vaccinated.

 A.D.A.M., Inc. is accredited by URAC, also known as the American Accreditation HealthCare Commission (www.urac.org).
 URAC's accreditation program is the first of its kind, requiring compliance with 53 standards of quality and accountability, verified by independent audit.
 A.D.A.M. is among the first to achieve this important distinction for online health information and services.
 Learn more about A.D.A.M.'s editorial process.
 A.D.A.M. is also a founding member of Hi-Ethics (www.hiethics.com) and subscribes to the principles of the Health on the Net Foundation (www.hon.ch).

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 2002 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.